Jack Off Jill: History

 Tenni Arslanyan met Jessicka while attending Piper High School in Sunrise, Florida.
 They began writing songs, and were joined by Moulder and Inhell to create the band that would become Jack Off Jill.

-Jack Off Jill's first show was a club called Ironworks in Ft.
+Jack Off Jill's first show was at a club called Ironworks in Ft.
 Lauderdale, Florida.
 Their second show was opening for Marilyn Manson and his shock-rock outfit, Marilyn Manson and the Spooky Kids, at a Davie, Florida night club called The Plus Five Lounge.
 Manson went on to produce their early demos and had them open most of his shows.

-During this time the band served as the opening act for many female-fronted national acts such as Joan Jett, L7, Silverfish, Tribe 8, Fetchin' Bones and the Lunachicks.
-Singer Jessicka's on-stage antics included covering the audience with fake blood and throwing candy.
+During this time, the band served as the opening act for many female-fronted national acts such as: Joan Jett, L7, Silverfish, Tribe 8, Fetchin' Bones, and the Lunachicks.
+Jessicka's on-stage antics included covering the audience with fake blood and throwing candy.
 In early 1993, Jessicka performed with Manson's ephemeral side project, Mrs. Scabtree.

 They took inspiration from the riot grrrl movement, with songs addressing serious issues such as rape, domestic abuse, self harm, depression, patriarchy, and female empowerment.
 In 1993, Jack Off Jill's front woman Jessicka coined the term "riot goth" to describe their music and aesthetic.

-On December 27, 1994, Jack Off Jill joined Marilyn Manson on venues through Florida.
+On December 27, 1994, Jack Off Jill joined Marilyn Manson at venues throughout Florida.
 While playing Club 5 in Jacksonville, Florida, Manson and Jessicka were arrested for violating the town's adult entertainment codes.
 Neither singer was charged.